Test Your Knowledge: Do You Know the Top Credit Card For Every Spending Category?

 While the Cash+ card has a higher earning rate, the 5% cash back only applies for two categories and up to $2,000 in spending per quarter.
 The Capital One Savor card earns 4% cash back on all entertainment categories and does not have a limit on the number of points you can earn.

 The information for the U.S. Bank Cash+ card and the Capital One Savor card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

-The Amex Business Gold Card allows you to earn 4X points in your top two spending categories each month (up to $150,000 in combined purchases each calendar year) including at U.S. gas stations.
+The Amex Business Gold Card allows you to earn 4X points in your top two spending categories each month (up to $150,000 in combined purchases each calendar year; then 1x) including at U.S. gas stations.
 So if gas is one of your top expenses each month, the Business Gold is a no-brainer.

 Runner-Up: Citi Premier® Card